 Essiac tea is an herbal tea that has gained widespread popularity among natural health enthusiasts in recent years.

-Proponents claim that it can kill cancer cells, stimulate immunity and aid detoxification.
+Proponents, or those in favor of the herbal tea, claim that it can kill cancer cells, stimulate immunity, and aid detoxification.

 However, others consider it a questionable cancer therapy, noting that evidence to support its use is insufficient.